 STA procedures to post a GAS Query Request to an advertisement server(#571)

-Upon receipt of a GAS Initial Request or a Group Addressed GAS Request frame, an MLME-GAS.indication primitive shall be issued to the STA’s SME.
-Upon receipt of an MLME-GAS.indication primitive indicating the receipt of a GAS Initial Request frame, the STA shall transmit a GAS Initial Response or Group Addressed GAS Response frame to the requesting STA according to the following procedures.
-Upon receipt of an MLME-GAS.indication primitive indicating the receipt of a Group Addressed GAS Request frame, the STA may transmit a GAS Initial Response frame to the requesting STA or transmit a Group Addressed GAS Response frame according to the following procedures.
+Upon receipt of a GAS Initial Request, Group Addressed GAS Request or GAS Comeback Request Fragment frame, an MLME-GAS.indication primitive shall be issued to the STA’s SME.
+Upon receipt of an MLME-GAS.indication primitive indicating the receipt of a GAS Initial Request, Group Addressed GAS Request or GAS Comeback Request Fragment frame, the STA shall transmit a GAS Initial Response, Group Addressed GAS Response or GAS Comeback Response frame to the requesting STA according to the following procedures.
 If the requesting STA is in the associated state and in the power save mode, the responding STA shall buffer the MMPDU for transmission according to the procedures in 11.2.3 (Power management in a non-DMG infrastructure network); otherwise the STA shall queue the MMPDU for transmission as follows:

-If the Advertisement Protocol ID field in the Advertisement Protocol element does not equal the value contained in any dot11GASAdvertisementID, then the STA shall not post the query to an advertisement server(#571).
+If the Advertisement Protocol ID field in the Advertisement Protocol element does not equal the value contained in any dot11GASAdvertisementID, then the STA shall not post the query request to an advertisement server(#571).
 The STA shall transmit an individually addressed GAS Initial Response frame to the requesting STA containing a dialog token whose value is identical to the dialog token in the GAS Initial Request frame, a Status Code field(#3326) equal to GAS_ADVERTISEMENT_PROTOCOL_NOT_SUPPORTED (see Table 9-78 (Status codes)), an Advertisement Protocol element containing the Advertisement Protocol ID field used in the GAS Initial Request frame and GAS Comeback Delay and Query Response Length fields both set to 0.(#3326)(#4356)

 If the query request corresponds to an advertisement protocol whose server is currently unreachable, the responding STA shall transmit an individually addressed GAS Initial Response frame to the requesting STA containing a dialog token whose value is identical to the dialog token in the GAS Initial Request frame, a Status Code equal to SERVER_UNREACHABLE, an Advertisement Protocol element containing an Advertisement Protocol ID field equal to the advertisement protocol ID contained in the GAS Initial Request frame and (#4356)GAS Comeback Delay and Query Response Length fields(#4356) both set to 0.
 The method used by the AP to determine the server is unreachable is out of scope of this standard.
 A STA receiving a status code indicating SERVER_UNREACHABLE should wait at least 1 minute before transmitting any further queries using the same advertisement protocol ID to the responding STA.

 If the GAS Initial Request frame includes a CAG Number element and all the CAG Versions in the CAG Number element match a valid CAG Version that the STA receives from the associated advertisement server(#571), which is identified by the CAG Information Type subfield within the same CAG Tuple field as the CAG Version subfield, then the STA may transmit an individually addressed GAS Initial Response frame to the requesting STA containing a dialog token whose value is identical to the dialog token in the GAS Initial Request frame, a Status Code equal to SUCCESS_CAG_VERSIONS_MATCH, an Advertisement Protocol element containing the Advertisement Protocol ID field used in the GAS Initial Request frame, and GAS Comeback Delay and Query Response Length fields(#4356) both set to 0, without posting the query to an advertisement server(#571).
-This completes the GAS Query Request and GAS Query Response exchange.
+This completes the GAS query request and GAS query response exchange.